 ‘The Fifth Diamond: The Story of Irene Weisberg Zisblatt’ is available at www.TheFifthDiamond.com

-As part of Israel’s PR campaign to justify its U.S. backed genocide in Gaza and divert public attention from its policy of ethnic cleansing and encroachment into Palestinian land, once again the world would be browbeaten with the Jewish holocaust of World War II, this time in the form of yet another story about yet another alleged holocaust survivor whose cache of clichéd claims have been thoroughly debunked decades ago.
+As part of Israel’s PR campaign to justify its U.S. backed genocide in Gaza and divert public attention from its policy of ethnic cleansing and encroachment into Palestinian land, once again the world would be browbeaten with the Jewish holocaust of World War II, this time in the form of yet another story about yet another alleged holocaust survivor whose cache of clichéd claims have been thoroughly debunked decades before.

 Norman Finkelstein effectively sums up Israel’s perverted use of the “holocaust card” to justify its persecution of the Palestinians during this brief and rather heated segment from a presentation given to students at the University of Waterloo in 2010, during which a naive Jewish girl displays her teary-eyed displeasure with Finkelstein’s remarks:

 Though the subject of the Jewish holocaust is a sensitive one, i feel compelled to analyze Zisblatt’s multifaceted story of her alleged experience in the German concentration camps of World War II, even if it is largely devoid of original content.
-While part of my motive is to simply examine the numerous and extraordinary claims she has laid, i feel it is far more important to draw attention to the enormous historical, psychological and political impact which Zionism and the holocaust continues to have upon the world almost 70 years after the close of World War II.
+While part of my motive is to simply examine the numerous and extraordinary claims she has laid, i feel it is far more important to draw attention to the enormous historical, psychological and political impact which Zionism and the holocaust continues to have upon the world 70-plus years after the close of World War II.

-Because those who question the official version of Jewish holocaust history immediately open themselves up to criminal prosecution, ridicule and labels such as anti-Semite, racist and even ‘self-hating Jew’, i want to make it very clear at the outset that i am not a member of any race related organization, nor do i hate any group based on religious beliefs, skin color, origin or any other common attribute, nor do i view my race as superior to another.
-I believe that the vast majority of people, Jewish or otherwise, are well intentioned and that the world would be a far better place if our benevolent qualities and creativity were allowed to flourish instead of being suppressed by those powerful few who seem to lack even the most basic compassion found in the rest of us.
+Because those who question the official version of Jewish holocaust history immediately open themselves up to criminal prosecution, ridicule, defamation and labels such as anti-Semite, racist and even ‘self-hating Jew’, i want to make it very clear at the outset that i am not a member of any race related organization, nor do i hate any group based on religious beliefs, skin color, origin or any other common attribute, nor do i view my race as superior to another.
+I believe that the vast majority of people, Jewish or otherwise, are well intentioned and that the world would be a far better place if our benevolent qualities and creativity were allowed to flourish instead of being repressed by those powerful few who seem to lack even the most basic compassion found in the rest of us.
 Having said that, and where it concerns those few, extraordinarily powerful people who have unethical and criminal intentions, be they Jewish or otherwise, the gloves are off and i care not where the chips may fall in my pursuit of the truth.